breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 Consider the simple case, with a self-loop.
 To construct a vertex with a self loop, we can call `Vertex("a") { setOf(it) }`.

 Let us consider an algorithm called the Weisfeiler-Lehman isomorphism test.
-My colleague David Bieber has written a nice [blog post](https://davidbieber.com/post/2019-05-10-weisfeiler-lehman-isomorphism-test/) about this.
+My colleague David Bieber wrote a [nice piece](https://davidbieber.com/post/2019-05-10-weisfeiler-lehman-isomorphism-test/) on this.
 I'll focus on the implementation.
 First, we need a pooling operator, which will aggregate all neighbors in our neighborhood:

 ```kotlin
 fun Graph.poolBy(op: Set<Vertex>.() -> Int): Map<Vertex, Int> =